Ficool

 To be a turtle would be like a dream coming true.

-Sadly life didn't go as you wished.
+Sadly, life didn't go as you wished.

-So I lived day by day thinking and living as such.
+So I lived day by day, thinking and living as such.

-But in the end she was only my wife.
+But in the end, she was only my wife.
 Not a turtle.

-If I passed, they had to take care of puby, my turtle.
+If I passed, they had to take care of Puby, my turtle.

 'How long am I supposed to stay like this?
 How can I even think?'
-I had already gotten bored of thinking about what heaven was like.
-Shouldn't I be seeing some sort of holy light by now?.
+I had quickly gotten bored with thinking about what heaven was like.

-Infront of me was some sort of jellyfish creature with atleast ten jelly like limbs hanging from each side of it's body.
+In front of me was some sort of jellyfish creature with at least ten jelly-like limbs hanging from each side of its body.

 Loosely held in one of its purplish hands was a golden ticket.